Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 	git config --global --get user.name
 	```

-	If the output is empty, use this command to create a `user.name` configuration variable, replacing USER_NAME with the user name that you sih to use (for example, "scottgu"):
+	If the output is empty, use this command to create a `user.name` configuration variable, replacing USER_NAME with the user name you wish to use (for example, "scottgu"):

 	```bash
 	git config --global user.name USER_NAME